tomkys144/CTU/b242/SMU/HW/01/main.typ

   author: "Tomáš Kysela",
   language: "en",
   show-outline: false,
+  faculty: "F3",
   it,
 )

-#set math.equation(numbering: "(1)")

 = State proposals

 == Sum of player's hand, Dealer's card, Ace <subsec:state1>

 In this state representation we use three values.
-First one is sum of our hand, second value of card, dealer has face-up and the last one is bool stating if we have an ace which counts as 11.
+The first value is the sum of the player's hand, the second is the dealer's face-up card, and the third is a Boolean indicating if the player has a usable Ace (counts as 11).
 We can calculate number of states using @eq:state1.

 $
   "Hand sum" times "Dealer's card" times "Ace existence" &= \